 While the Mi 11 Ultra’s depth of field dramatics limit the macro-appeal of the camera, thanks to an ultra-wide camera with autofocus, it can compensate for this, pulling out a pan-focus close-up photo.
 That said, the ultra-wide also goes too far in the opposite direction, capturing photos that are too low on impact.
 We really do miss the Xiaomi Mi 11 (opens in new tab) and Redmi Note 10 Pro’s tele camera on the Ultra as a result.
 However, owing to the phone's macro periscope telephoto camera, it can focus at about 8cm away.
 While performance isn't fantastic in dim scenes, owing to that f/4 aperture, in bright environments, it makes for a novel macro camera, with its 120mm focal length.

 Photos captured in automatic mode look punchy – relatively processed, but definitely pleasing at first glance.
-Colors are relatively accurate, leaning towards cooler hues than some of the smartphone competition, and saturation is ramped higher than on OPPO phones, for example, but not quite as saturated as older Samsung phones.
+Colors are relatively accurate, leaning towards cooler hues than some of the smartphone competition, and saturation is ramped higher than on OPPO phones (like the Find X3 Pro (opens in new tab)), for example, but not quite as saturated as older Samsung phones.
 That’s until you turn on AI mode, when saturation is given a boost.

 The Mi 11 Ultra’s strong performance in low-light environments extends to video, which looks beautifully steady, even at high resolutions as the lights dim.
 While footage is richly contrasted and saturated, which might put some video pros off, it’s nevertheless perfect for Instagram stories, or sending in a WhatsApp message.